grusha89/digitalgarden/_notes/Employee expenses/Transaction.md

     - Marked that he will not attach the document to this transaction
 - red box (when document upload is obligatory)
     - Add a document to this transaction.
 Document upload is obligatory

+### When transaction is "Canceled"

+A. When transaction doesn't have paired document yet
+* button "Upload document" is not displayed on the grid and in transaction detail and in kebab menu
+* All fields in the transaction detail are disabled
+* Orange message "Canceled transaction" with description "It's impossible to upload document to the canceled transaction"
+* Buttons "Save" and "Pair with the document" are disabled
+B. When transaction has paired document
+* Transaction behaves as usual (exception -> pairing behavior)
+* When document is removed via detail -> behavior is like in A scenario, button "Save" only removes document but don't create new document